odannyc/portnamer/README.md

 ## TODO
 - [ ] Get random port intent - need to conversationalize it
-- [ ] Quiz intent - Add a way to keep questions coming
 - [ ] Use NLP service instead of Regex

-And there's more but too lazy to think about them? :/

 ## Contributions
 There's so many ways to make this better and I have little time to work on it.
 If you like it and might think of using it for fun or productivity, you should contribute!